Caoimhinv/pands-project2021/README.md

 Again we can see clearly that the setosa species is quite distinct from the other two in each of the variables, especially petal dimensions.
 In terms of sepal dimensions, versicolar and virginica are quite closely aligned, but less so when it comes to petal dimensions where we can see a bit of divergence.
 However it doesn't quite separate them.

 ## Program <a name="Program"></a>
-The program has 2 main sections.
-The first prints all of the raw data analysis to a text file, and the plots to the folder **Images** (once each function is called).
-The coding of this section has been addressed above
-The second section is a user interface where elements of the analysis can be called on request.
-This is built through a series of **if/elif/else** clauses built inside 2 functions.
+The program runs from the file **analysis.py** with the modules **plot_functions.py** and **text_analysis.py** imported.
+I separated the program into 3 files as it was becoming very untidy and hard to manage as the project progressed!
+When the program is run, the user is given a short introduction followed by a choice of text analysis or data visualisation.
+From here they are able to navigate between all of the sections of the analysis through a series of **if/elif/else** clauses built inside 2 functions.
+For the plots they are given the choice to view or to save to file.
+There is also an option to save the text analysis to file.
+The coding of this section has been described above

 ## Guide_to_Repositry <a name="Guide_to_Repositry"></a>
 - The **Images** folder contains all of the visualisations created by the python script (**analysis.py**) that are included above.
 Plus a few other downloaded example images from the web.
 - **.gitignore** is an automatically generated text file that tells Git which files or folders to ignore in a project.
 - **README.md** is this!
 - **analysis.py** is the main script.
 Once run the user is presented with a series of menus where they can view (or save to file) all of the text based or visual analyses.
 - **plot_functions.py** contains functions that create all of the data visualisations.
-They are called as required in the **analysis.py** program.
+This is imported into **analysis.py** and the functions are called as required.
+- **text_analysis.py** contains all of the text analysis.
+This is also imported into **analysis.py** and accessed as required from there.
 - **iris_dataset.csv** is the original dataset
 - **iris_dataset_with_totals.csv** is the dataset with extra columns - row totals, and row means.
 - **notes.txt** is a rough journal of my progress through the project.